occam-ra/occam/doc/occam-structure.md

 ### Method (RA) vs. Application (OCCAM)
 One way to think about the big picture of design issues is to distinguish between the RA method and the application which implements it.
 RA provides a number of conceptual tools and practical procedures for analyzing data - that conceptual and practical content can be separated from the implementation - the data handling (I/O), user interface, etc. We are very lucky to have the core RA functionality largely built already (thanks Ken, Heather, Joe, and others!).

+This conceptual distinction has important practical consequences.
+Publishing OCCAM as a python package should give the package user (who might just be using a couple of RA functions in a small notebook, or could be incorporating RA functionality into a much larger application) to core functionality while not enforcing any single way of accessing it (as the implementation currently does).
+Packaging OCCAM in a modular way will allow users/developers to use that functionality in whatever way works best for them.

 #### Core Functionality (C++)
 The core functionality is reliable and rationally implemented.
 Implementation in C++ allows computation to be performed very quickly - OCCAM can quickly search a very large space of variables and states, and fit a model once it is selected from search results.
 Balancing speed (c++) with flexibility/productivity (python) is the primary motivation for this application structure (C++ extensions to python).
 This guide gives a good overview of the paradigm of extending python with c++: .